gregnrobinson/blinkstick-ansible/README.md

 - [python 3.X](https://www.python.org/downloads/)
 - [pip](https://pip.pypa.io/en/stable/installing/)

-Modify `inventory/all.yaml` your own IP addresses.
+Modify `inventory/all.yaml` with your own IP addresses and blinkstick serial numbers.
 Ensure that you have passwordless ssh setup to all nodes before proceeding with any Ansible configuration.

 Example entry looks like...
 ```yaml